First Time Disney Visit

 Traveling With Young Kids

-Animal Kingdom is part theme park, part zoo.
+Animal Kingdom is part theme park and part zoo.
 What’s nice about this park is that it’s an explorers’ mecca with a really fun playground.
-This park also requires a lot of walking, so don’t be tempted to leave strollers behind.
+This park requires a lot of walking, so don’t be tempted to leave strollers behind.

 As we mentioned in Part I and Part II, every family is different.
-So, if there are any Disney pros out there reading, please add your own comments and suggestions below.
+So, if any Disney pros are out there reading, please send us your comments and suggestions.
 We don’t want to miss a thing.

 Also, with all the Disney parks, it’s best to arrive when the park opens (rope drop) on a weekday.
 If you can avoid major school holiday breaks, you will experience less crowds.